How to master the art of getting noticed: Austin Kleon’s advice to aspiring artists.

 1. You don’t have to be a genius.

-This chapter focusses on finding your voice.
+In this chapter Austin Kleon focusses on finding your voice.
 As creatives, we tend to struggle with this.
 Austin says that the only way o find your voice it to use it.
 It’s hard wired into you.
 The more you share what you love, the more you will find your voice.

 I often tell my students, it has become an act of bravery to create something beautiful.
 Modern art is a competition between the ugly and the twisted; the most shocking wins.
 What happened?
 Maybe this student needs to be part of a new movement that celebrates skill and craftsmanship again.